 New this year: travel subsidies

-The BAU Institute Residency offers international mid-career artists, who have been working independently for over ten years, apartments and workspaces at no cost.
+The BAU Institute Residency offers international mid-career artists, who have been working independently for over five years, apartments and workspaces at no cost.
 Hosted by the Camargo Foundation, the BAU Institute’s Residency award supports artists working in the visual arts, film, performance, and writing on a secluded campus in Cassis, France.

 The BAU Institute Residency provides artists a singular opportunity to devote intense focus on projects within an inspiring campus perched above the Mediterranean Sea.
 Residents are free to create their own schedule of studio practice combined with group dinners and outings.
 Film screenings, readings and studio presentations also support a vibrant community among Fellows.
 The setting enables undisturbed creativity, while still offering interaction with the local village of Cassis and the nearby city of Marseille.

 BAU Institute encourages national and international applicants of diverse backgrounds.
 The residency may accommodate up to 15.
 Fellowship selections are determined by a rotating panel of discipline-specific professionals.

 Applications will not be considered from full-time students.
 Part-time, non traditional, older adult, and graduate/PhD students (including advanced/ABD PhD students) are eligible to apply.
 Those on academic leave or with a scheduled graduation date before July 17, 2022 may also apply.